 Vehicular Assault – Class 5 Felony: The defendant unlawfully drove or operated a motor vehicle in Colorado in a reckless manner, and the conduct was the proximate cause of serious bodily injury to the alleged victim, in violation of 18-1-305(1)(a), C.R.S.

 Sentencing Range for Vehicular Assault – Class 5 Felony: 1-3 years in prison is the presumptive range; up to 6 years if a judge finds extraordinary aggravating circumstances.

-There is currently no felony DUI in Colorado, regardless of how many prior alcohol-related offenses the driver has.
-Vehicular Assault, however, is a felony even for a first time offender.
+While a fourth DUI charge is a felony, Vehicular Assault is a felony even for a first time offender.
 If you have been charged with Vehicular Assault in Colorado, it is likely that the prosecutor will seek a prison sentence due to the serious injuries to the alleged victim and the media exposure that follows such a case.

 Colorado law allows a police officer to physically restrain a driver and obtain a forced blood draw if the officer has probable cause to believe the driver committed a Vehicular Assault.
 Therefore, unlike a DUI, a police officer is not required to request the driver submit to a blood test when the officer has a legal basis to believe the driver committed a felony assault in conjunction with a DUI.

 Vehicular Assault is considered a “victim’s rights crime” under Colorado law, which means the prosecutor is required to communicate any potential plea bargain offers to the alleged victim and seek the alleged victim’s input into any plea bargain or sentencing stipulation before making you and your defense team an offer.
 Therefore, negotiating a fair disposition in vehicular assault cases can be difficult because of the anger and resentment the alleged victim and his or her family likely feel over the accident and the injuries sustained.